Road map for peace: The plan

 Note: A provisional state in Phase II would thus include all existing settlements and exclude East Jerusalem.
 Although the plan was presented with considerable delay, the original timetable was not adapted.

-Sharon's rejection of a settlement freeze
+Israel's response and conditions

-On 12 May 2003 it was reported that Israeli Prime Minister Ariel Sharon had stated that a settlement freeze, a main Road Map commitment, would be "impossible" due to the need to build new houses for settlers who start families.
-Ariel Sharon asked, then US Secretary of State, Colin Powell "What do you want, for a pregnant woman to have an abortion just because she is a settler?".
+While Palestinian Prime Minister Mahmoud Abbas accepted the Roadmap, right-wing ministers in the Israeli government opposed it.
+On 12 May 2003, it was reported that Israeli Prime Minister Ariel Sharon had stated that a settlement freeze, a main Road Map commitment, would be "impossible" due to the need to build new houses for settlers who start families.
+Prime Minister Sharon asked then-US Secretary of State, Colin Powell "What do you want, for a pregnant woman to have an abortion just because she is a settler?"

-Israel's conditions

-While the Palestinian Prime Minister Mahmoud Abbas accepted the Roadmap, right-wing ministers in the Israeli government opposed it.
 Sharon could only accept the plan with "some artful language", thus the Government accepted "the steps set out in the Roadmap", rather than the Roadmap itself.